FranciscoCostati/projetoPetit/task.md

 # IN PROGRESS
-Implement function delete aluna
+Implement function edit aluna
-+ Create Rote to delete Aluna
++ Create Rote to edit Aluna
-+ create request for Url via postman
+- create request for Url via postman
 - create HTML that lists the Aluna to be delet
-- create javascript to delete Aluna
+- create javascript to edit Aluna

 # Tasks
 Implement function edit aluna